ozfive/CXA81-IR-Remote-Server/README.md

 6. Edit the /boot/config.txt file and change the line where it says '#dtoverlay=gpio-ir-tx,gpio_pin=18' to 'dtoverlay=gpio-ir-tx,gpio_pin=13'.

-7. Place the 'cambridge.lircd.conf' file located in the LIRC-Remote folder of this repository into the '/etc/lirc/lircd.conf.d/' folder.
+7. Place the `cambridge.lircd.conf` file located in the `LIRC-Remote` folder of this repository into the `/etc/lirc/lircd.conf.d/` folder.

 8. Stop the lircd service, make your changes, then start the service again.